missionpinball/mpf-docs/displays/widgets/text/index.rst

 * You can configure fonts and font styles to be automatically applied to text, and you can override them on a widget-by-widget basis.

+You can also use :doc:`bitmap fonts <bitmap_fonts>` to customize fonts for your machine.

 Settings
 --------